 By Diana McElfresh, ’18

-Diana McElfresh, ’18, is a senior journalism and mass communication major.
-She is interested in pursuing advertising after graduation.
+McElfresh is a senior journalism and mass communication major.
+She is interested in pursuing advertising after graduation in May 2018.

 Application forms, procedures and additional information

 There are many ways to experience

 Learn more about the programs that interest you